For the Man Who Has Everything

 "For the Man Who Has Everything" is a comic book story by writer Alan Moore and artist Dave Gibbons, first published in Superman Annual #11 (1985).
 It contains the first appearance of the Black Mercy, a magical, extraterrestrial, plant-like organism which, upon symbiotically attaching itself to its victims, incapacitates them while causing them to hallucinate living out their greatest fantasy.

-The story has been adapted for television: for the episode of the same name of the animated TV series Justice League Unlimited, loosely into an episode of The CW's live-action Supergirl TV series titled "For the Girl Who Has Everything" and as an inspiration for the episode of Syfy live-action Krypton TV series titled "Mercy".
-The story was nominated for the 1986 Kirby Award for Best Single Issue.
+Nominated for the 1986 Kirby Award for Best Single Issue, "For the Man Who Has Everything" is widely regarded as one of the best Superman stories of all time.
+As such, it has been adapted for television, most notably the episode of the same name of the animated TV series Justice League Unlimited.
+It was more loosely adapted into an episode of The CW's live-action Supergirl TV series titled "For the Girl Who Has Everything", and served as inspirations for the episode of Syfy live-action Krypton TV series titled "Mercy" and for two episodes of the second season of Adult Swim's animated My Adventures with Superman.

 Background and context

 Between 1980 and 1984, Alan Moore became a recurring presence in comic books published in the United Kingdom.
 The British division of Marvel Comics, IPC Magazines (publisher of the comic 2000 AD), and Quality Communications (publisher of the comic Warrior) all hired Moore to write for them.
 On more than one occasion Moore worked on comics with artist Dave Gibbons and the two enjoyed working together.

 Gibbons' talent caught the attention of DC Comics in 1982.
 That year, Len Wein hired him as the artist of the Green Lantern series.

 The following year Moore was also hired by Wein who had been seeking a writer for Swamp Thing due to the low sales the title had seen.
 Alan Moore reinvented the character and introduced new themes, dealing with social and environmental issues.
 Moore took over the series in 1984 and his scripts soon attracted the attention of audiences and critics.

 Both before and while working on Swamp Thing, Moore submitted numerous proposals to the publisher, seeking to work with characters like the Martian Manhunter and the Challengers of the Unknown, but all ended up being rejected because DC had already developed projects with other writers for the characters with which he intended to work.
-When the editor Dick Giordano finally approved the project that would become Watchmen, Moore and Gibbons began working on planning the stories.
-Shortly after, the editor Julius Schwartz asked Gibbons if he could draw a Superman story.
+When editor Dick Giordano approved the project that would become Watchmen, Moore and Gibbons began working on planning the stories.
+Shortly after, editor Julius Schwartz asked Gibbons if he could draw a Superman story.
 Gibbons said he was available.
 When Schwartz told Gibbons he could also choose who wrote the story, he immediately requested Moore.
 "For the Man Who Has Everything" began to take shape.